Darwish-md/TryHackMe/Windows-Forensics-2.md

 #### IE/Edge History
 IE/Edge browsing history is that it includes files opened in the system as well, whether those files were opened using the browser or not.
 Hence, a valuable source of information on opened files in a system is the IE/Edge history.
 It can be found here: `C:\Users\<username>\AppData\Local\Microsoft\Windows\WebCache\WebCacheV*.dat`, and can be viewed with Autopsy.

+#### JumbLists
+Discuessed earlier!!

+### External Devices
+When any new device is attached to a system, information related to the setup of that device is stored in the `C:\Windows\inf\setupapi.dev.log`.
+It contains he device serial number and the first/last times when the device was connected.

+Shortcut files can sometimes provide us with information about connected USB devices.
+It can provide us with information about the volume name, type, and serial number.